appacademy-starters/react-context-star-trek/README.md

 ## Bonus C

-If you implemented `LocalStorage`, you'll soon be wanting a way to return cards to the store.
-Otherwise known as deleting them from the player's deck.
+If you implemented `LocalStorage`, you'll soon be wanting a way to return cards to the store - otherwise known as deleting them from the player's deck.
 Go ahead and implement this now.

 > Hint: A new function in the context may prove to be useful.